“Nosey, facey, huggie, kissie”

 “Your Daddy is SO mad at you!” my mom exclaimed on the phone the other day.
 “What in the world are you doing giving Kaia a knife to use?
 She could seriously hurt herself!”

 My mom was referring to the video I took of Kaia on Sunday while we were cooking together.
 I had laid out king oyster mushrooms on my cutting board and was getting ready to cut them.
 She saw that I was about to start cutting and got really excited, so she dragged out her stepping stool so that she could “help” me.
 I relented, and I took out her plastic toddler training knives (key word is PLASTIC) and let her cut some of them.
 She loves being mummy’s little kitchen helper.
 Yes, she does slow me down a lot, and yes, she doesn’t cut the way I’d like her to cut, but I love watching her focus, and I love seeing her face when she does a decent cut.
 She has to learn at some point, so I think this is a good time when she actually does want to help and shows interest.
-She enjoyed it, constantly looking back at me for my approval and response, and continued cutting.
+She was enjoying being my kitchen helper, constantly looking back up at me for my approval and response, and continued cutting.
+It’s hard to say “no” to such eager eyes.

-I told my mom that they were both being ridiculous, that the knife was meant to be a toddler training knife and was made of plastic, so no matter what she did, there was zero chance Kaia would get hurt.
+I told my mom that they were both being ridiculous, that the knife was meant to be a toddler training knife and was made of plastic.
+So no matter what Kaia did, there was zero chance she could get hurt.

 “It doesn’t matter!” my mom insisted.
 “She could still hurt herself!”